mohitfagoria/fx-trading-api-assignment/README.md

 # FX Trading API

 ## Description
-APIs for accessing real-time Exchange Rate data, Conversion, Checking Balance and adding balance to account
+APIs for accessing real-time Exchange Rate data, Conversion, Checking Balance, and adding balance to the account

 ### Features
 1. Developed a background data fetching service to regularly retrieve FX conversion rates from an external API and cache them in memory using Redux for efficient access.